6 of the Best Crypto Jobs in 2023

 Primary duties: Meeting customers, reaching out to leads, closing sales deals, performing demonstrations and presentations to interested prospects, negotiating contracts

 Crypto-driven organizations typically connect with numerous clients at a time.
 Account executives help manage the business-client relationships to guarantee the closing of sales deals.
 These professionals also help crypto companies find new prospects, convert customers and negotiate the terms of their exchanges.
 Additionally, they help clients understand what they need to come up with strategies to meet their goals and expectations.

 Careers in Cryptocurrency

 When thinking of a career in crypto, most people imagine positions that involve development or trading abilities.
-While some cryptocurrency jobs still require tech and finance-specific hard skills, non-technical crypto careers are also on the rise According to recent reports, only 29.7% of all crypto job ads are currently related to software development.
-This seems to mark the beginning of higher demand for all kinds of professionals in the cryptocurrency realm.
+While some cryptocurrency jobs still require tech and finance-specific hard skills, non-technical crypto careers are also on the rise.
+According to a 2021 report, only about 30% of all crypto job ads were related to software development.
+This seems to signal higher demand for all kinds of professionals in the cryptocurrency realm.

 More and more businesses that develop blockchain technology — or use it — are looking to expand their workforce with individuals talented in skills such as:

 It’s becoming increasingly common to find job listings that mention cryptocurrency and blockchain on major job boards across the web.
 Fortune 500 companies like Fidelity Investments, Mastercard and JPMorgan Chase Bank are among the numerous organizations currently looking to fill crypto positions.